Population-coding and Dynamic-neurons improved Spiking Actor Network for Reinforcement Learning: Methods

-These learnable parameters of $\theta_{a,b,c,d}$, combining with other synaptic weights $W_{i,j}$, will be tuned on one of the tasks with TD3-PDSAN algorithm.
-After learning, where most of the learnable variables reach the stable points, these parameters will be plotted and clustered with the k-means method to get the best center of $\theta_{a,b,c,d}$ parameters.
-These four key parameters will be further used as the unified configuration of all dynamic neurons for all tasks.
+We randomly initialize the dynamic parameters ($\theta_{v,u,r,s}$) of each neuron in the network.
+Together with synaptic weights, these dynamic parameters will be tuned on one of the tasks with the TD3 algorithm.
+After learning, where most of the learnable variables have reached stable points, these parameters will be plotted and clustered with the k-means method to get the best center of $\theta_{v,u,r,s}$ parameters.
+The four key parameters corresponding to the best center will be further used as the fixed configuration of all dynamic neurons for all tasks.